byterubpay/byterub-site/_posts/2018-06-07-logs-for-the-kovri-dev-meeting-held-on-2018-06-07.md

 **\<anonimal>** WIP is one thing, but you're off the hook after this FFS.
 **\<anonimal>** So, is it done?
 **\<anonimal>** You set the deadlines of Q1, not me.
 I just want to see where we are.
-**\<rehrar>** Documenation with oneiric\_, which is in progress,  sent a PR with the recent multilingual changes that were on the getmonero.og site, lots and lots of logo work, fielding a few dev people that contacted out of interest, serhack collab for Mastering Monero, kovri defcon work
+**\<rehrar>** Documenation with oneiric\_, which is in progress,  sent a PR with the recent multilingual changes that were on the getbyterub.og site, lots and lots of logo work, fielding a few dev people that contacted out of interest, serhack collab for Mastering ByteRub, kovri defcon work
 **\<rehrar>** documentation is not done, but fairly far along. oneiric\_ can attest that we spent quite some time working through various OS's, as not all the instrutions worked 100% and there was a large amount of trouble shooting
 **\<rehrar>** \*instructions
 **\<oneiric\_>** That's true, we worked on Debian builds, and a couple of the build options.